zng-ui/zng/TODO/_current.md

 # Touch Events

-* ContextMenu does not close for touch outside.

 * We want the same gesture in combo box of clicking and dragging to the option.
     - Maybe use the swipe/fling gesture?